“I was selling cash register rolls at the time. And then somebody asked: ‘Have you got any bags?’

 Scanlux produces wrapping and shopping bags for many well-known retailers in Denmark, including Magasin, BR and Matas, and for some of Sweden’s high-end fashion brands, such as Björn Borg, Filippa K, Acne Studios and Peak Performance.

 The business has also expanded beyond Scandinavia.
-Belgium, Finland, France, Germany, the Netherlands and the UK are now important export markets.
+Finland, France, Germany, the Netherlands and the UK are now important export markets.